nicholasarchambault/neural_network_trials/README.md

 	4. Triple layer neural network with three different neuron quantities and six-fold cross-validation

 ## Output
-Plots of model accuracy with varying parameters and comparisons of characteristics of the most accurate models.
+Plots of model accuracy with varying parameters.
+Comparisons of characteristics of the most accurate models.
+An understanding of what contributes to a neural network model with a higher degree of accuracy.